vitest-dev/vitest/docs/guide/cli-generated.md

 - **CLI:** `--project <name>`
 - **Config:** [project](/config/#project)

 The name of the project to run if you are using Vitest workspace feature.
 This can be repeated for multiple projects: `--project=1 --project=2`.
-You can also filter projects using wildcards like `--project=packages*`
+You can also filter projects using wildcards like `--project=packages*`, and exclude projects with `--project=!pattern`.

 ### slowTestThreshold